lethanhan97/intro-to-web-dev/notes/fullstackForFEV2/Internet.md

 Packet mainly contains metadata.
 All of the information are divided into many tiny packets and gets put together by a checksum

 TCP is error correcting

+## DNS Records

+There are different types of DNS Records.
+A common one is called "A record" which maps name to ip address.
+CNAME maps name to name

+`dig domain` shows what name is mapped to what address